 Following this method it becomes possible to begin reconstructing the landscape from the 13th century onwards when field names begin to be registered in property deeds.
 There appear to have been few buildings beyond the built up area in the medieval period, Preston being a nucleated township.
 This structure persisted at the time of the Lang survey when only a handful of settlements are to be found outside the urban core: Holme Slack, Hole House, Moor Hall, Peel Hall and Charnock Fold to the north, and only Avenham House to the south.
 Moving further back in time little beyond physical outlines can be discerned.
-An attempt has been made at reconstructing the communication shortly after the Norman Conquest (Domesday Preston).
+An attempt has been made at reconstructing the communication network as it existed shortly after the Norman Conquest (Domesday Preston).
 There is virtually nothing known of the landscape prior to William the Conqueror’s ‘Harrying of the North’ which had left much of this part of Lancashire a tabula rasa.

 In Preston itself the slate wasn’t wiped completely clean, the church remained and a town of sorts existed, probably serving as the administrative centre for Amounderness.
 The Normans then proceeded to impose themselves on the landscape, establishing the royal Forest of Lancaster, including the Forest of Fulwood, the southern edge of which marked the northern boundary of the borough of Preston, established by royal charter in the 12th century.
 The development of the townscape is considered elsewhere, here the focus is on the fields, moors and meadows that supplied the town with its sustenance.